Quantum Merlin-Arthur proof systems for synthesizing quantum states: Basic state-synthesizing complexity classes

-Furthermore, we need to define $\stateQMAPSPACEoff$, a polynomial-space-bounded variant of \stateQMA{}, which corresponds to state families that are preparable by a polynomial-space-uniform unitary quantum circuit family $\{V_x\}_{x\in\calL}$ and the size of the witness is a polynomial of $n$.
+Furthermore, we need to define $\stateQMAPSPACEoff$, a polynomial-space-bounded variant of \stateQMA{}, which corresponds to state families that are preparable by a polynomial-space-uniform unitary quantum circuit family $\{V_x\}_{x\in\calL}$.
+In particular, we utilize circuit families outlined in \Cref{def:statePSPACE} as verification circuits, where an $m(n)$-qubit witness state and $k(n)$ ancillary qubits (instead of the all-zero state) serve as input, with the witness length $m(n)$ polynomial in $n$.
 It is noteworthy that $\stateQMAPSPACEoff$ is not a state-synthesizing counterpart of \NPSPACE{}, as explained in \Cref{remark:online-vs-offline}.

-\begin{remark}[Online vs.\ offline access to quantum witness state] Online and offline access to a classical witness in the class \NP{} are equivalent, but the models significantly differs in space-bounded classical computation and so do quantum counterparts\footnote{See Section 5.3.1 in~\cite{Goldreich2008} for elaborations on space-bounded classical computation.
-Regarding quantum scenarios, recent advancements in~\cite{GR23} signifies that quantum analogues of \NPSPACE{} with online access to an exponential-length witness are more powerful than the offline-access variant $\mathsf{QMAPSPACE}$ defined in \cite{FR21}, implying a quantum analogue of Savitch's theorem is unlikely to hold.}.
-The class \NPSPACE{} has online access to an \textit{exponential-length} classical witness, whereas $\stateQMAPSPACEoff$ has offline access to a \textit{polynomial-length} quantum witness, suggesting $\stateQMAPSPACEoff$ is not a state-synthesizing analogue of \NPSPACE{}. \end{remark}
+\begin{remark}[Online vs.\ offline access to quantum witness state] Online and offline access to a classical witness in the class \NP{} are equivalent, but the models significantly differs in space-bounded classical computation and so do quantum counterparts.\footnote{See Section 5.3.1 in~\cite{Goldreich2008} for elaborations on space-bounded classical computation.
+Regarding quantum scenarios, recent advancements in~\cite{GR23} signifies that quantum analogues of \NPSPACE{} with online access to an exponential-length witness are more powerful than the offline-access variant $\mathsf{QMAPSPACE}$ defined in \cite{FR21}, implying a quantum analogue of Savitch's theorem is unlikely to hold.} The class \NPSPACE{} has online access to an \textit{exponential-length} classical witness, whereas $\stateQMAPSPACEoff$ has offline access to a \textit{polynomial-length} quantum witness, suggesting $\stateQMAPSPACEoff$ is not a state-synthesizing analogue of \NPSPACE{}. \end{remark}

-By restricting the optimal witness for the completeness condition to be classical (i.e., binary strings), we result in the class \stateQCMA{}, and so does the precise variant \statePreciseQCMA{} that has an exponentially small promise gap.
-Likewise, we define $\stateQCMA_{\delta}:=\stateQCMA_{\delta}[2/3,1/3].$
+By restricting witnesses for both completeness and soundness conditions in \Cref{def:stateQMA} to be classical (i.e., binary strings), we obtain the class \stateQCMA{}, and similarly for the precise variant \statePreciseQCMA{} that has an exponentially small promise gap.
+Likewise, we define $\stateQCMA_{\delta}\coloneqq \stateQCMA_{\delta}[2/3,1/3].$

-\paragraph{\stateBQP{} is in \stateQMA{} is non-trivial but effortless.} Finally, we remark that \stateBQP{} is not trivially contained in \stateQMA{}.
-The issue is that for a circuit $Q_x$ associated with a state family in \stateBQP{}, \textit{the soundness condition of \stateQMA{}} may not hold.
-In particular, if the resulting state (for any input quantum state of $Q_x$) is far apart from the target state, then there is \textit{no guarantee} that the corresponding acceptance probability is at most some threshold $s$.